-Term life insurance is generally cheaper than whole life, however, it doesn’t provide permanent cover or investment opportunities.
+Term life insurance is generally cheaper than whole life, however, it doesn’t provide permanent cover.
 Ultimately the type of cover you choose reflects the finances of you and your family.

 For example, if you were looking to cover a repayment mortgage, you may choose a decreasing term life insurance.
 However, if you’re looking to ensure your family is protected throughout the future, with no end date on your cover, then whole life insurance may be the better option.